encoredev/encore/docs/introduction.md

 Developers make dozens of decisions when creating a backend application.
 Deciding how to structure the codebase, defining API schemas, picking underlying infrastructure, etc. The decisions often come down to personal preferences, not technical rationale.
 This creates a huge problem in the form of fragmentation!
 When every stack looks different, all tools have to be general purpose.

 When you adopt Encore, many of these stylistic decisions are already made for you.
-Encore's Infrastructure SDK ensures your application follows modern best practices.
+Encore's [Infrastructure SDK](/docs/primitives) ensures your application follows modern best practices.
 And when you run your application, Encore's Open Source parser and compiler check that you're sticking to the standard.
 This means you're free to focus your energy on what matters: writing your application's business logic.

-## Built ground up for Go

-Encore is deeply integrated with the [Go](https://golang.org/) programming language.
-This is not to say Encore is only for Go developers!
-Most backend developers will get incredible value from using Encore, and learning Go should not stop anyone from trying Encore.

-Really, why is picking a programming language seen as the most important decision in a new project?
-When you set out to build a new backend, there are often very few rational arguments for why one language is better than another.
-The only real difference is personal taste.